lucques/conjin/doc/modules.md

 ## Conventions
-1. "A **depends on** B"
+- "A **depends on** B"
-    - We do not declare all modules in every `index.php` file but use the following dependency mechanism to package the modules together.
+    - We do not declare all modules in every `index.php` file but use the following dependency mechanism to package the modules together: During the preprocessing phase, a module can call `$c->activate_module` to declare that it depends on another module.
+This results in a DAG of activated modules.
-    - Here is the conventions:
+- "A **supports** B"
+    - Module A **supports** module B if A integrates B in the way that B described in its specs.
+Note that there is no dependency here.
+    - E.g.: The `template-interbook` module supports `sol-mode` by providing the show-solution-toggle-button as demanded.
 - **Template module**: Modules of the name `template-<name>`
+    - We declare the modules which are strictly associated with a template as dependencies of that template.
+        - E.g., the `nav` module is a dependency of the `template-interbook` module, because it is needed to render the sidebar.
 - **Role module**: Modules of the name `role-<name>`
     - This is a module whose only purpose is to group together modules for a specific kind of page, called a role.
     - E.g., the `role-content` module groups together all modules that are needed to render an information/content page.
     - E.g., the `role-exercise` module groups together all modules that are needed to render an exercise page.
-        - We declare the modules which are strictly associated with a template as dependencies of that template.
-            - E.g., the `nav` module is a dependency of the `template-interbook` module, because it is needed to render the sidebar.

-2. "A **supports** B"
-    - Module A **supports** module B if A integrates B in the way that B described in its specs.
-Note that there is no dependency here.
-    - E.g.: The `template-interbook` module supports `sol-mode` by providing the show-solution-toggle-button as demanded.
+- Module named `local`: Contains local resources like logo etc.

 ## Conventions for Templates